-What Can I Do With a Bachelor's in Computer Science?
+What You Can Do With a Bachelor's in Computer Science

 Often referred to as IT managers or directors, these individuals coordinate various computer-related activities at organizations.
 They help create and meet IT goals using computer systems.
 This position typically requires a bachelor's degree in order to qualify for entry-level positions.